TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopQuickStart.md

 * All modules have outputs: (↓)
 * Most modules have inputs: (↑)
 * All inputs and outputs can be stacked with [stackables](https://tiptopaudio.com/stackcable/) or mults.
 For example, patch both oscillators into one filter and the two signals will be mixed.
 * With ten patch cables, there are c.
-1.5 × 10²¹ possible ways to patch the Workshop System.
+1.5 × 10²¹ possible ways to patch the Workshop System, although only about 70,000 of those will make much sense.
+* Document your patches on this [handy PDF patch sheet](../collateral/Workshop_patch_sheet_A4.pdf) (created by [Tom Tebby](https://www.instagram.com/tomtebby/))